 - Herb-crusted tempeh over quinoa with tahini drizzle

-- Egg-white omelet with smoked salmon and microgreens
+- Egg-white omelet with smoked salmon and micro-greens

 - Greek yogurt parfait with fresh figs, cacao nibs, and crushed pistachios